 The length of a Class A network address is a byte, and the first bit of that byte is reserved, so 7 bits in the first byte remain for manipulation.
 That means that the maximum number of Class A networks that could be created is 128.
 Why?
-Each of the seven bit positions can be either a 0 or a 1; this gives you a total of 2^7 positions: a total of 128.
+Each of the seven manipulatable bit positions can be either a 0 or a 1; this gives you a total of 27 positions: a total of 128.
 To complicate things further, it was also decided that the network address of all 0s (0000 0000) would be reserved.
 This means the actual number of usable Class A network addresses is 128 minus 1, or 127.
-There's actually another reserved Class A address too-127-which consists of a network address of all 1s (111 1111).
+There's actually another reserved Class A address too-127-which consists of a network address of 0 followed by all 1s (0111 1111).
 Because you start with 128 addresses and two are reserved, you're left with 126 possible Class A network addresses.

-Each Class A network has 3 bytes (24 bit positions) for the node address of a machine, which means that there are 2^{24} -or 16,777,216-unique combinations.
+Each Class A network has 3 bytes (24 bit positions) for the node address of a machine, which means that there are 2-or 16,777,216-unique combinations.
 Therefore, there are precisely that many possible unique node addresses for each Class A network.
-Because addresses with the two patterns of all 0s and all 1s are reserved, the actual maximum usable number of nodes for a Class A network is 2^{24} minus 2, which equals 16,777,214.
+Because addresses with the two patterns of all 0s and all 1s in the node bits are reserved, the actual maximum usable number of nodes for a Class A network is 2 minus 2, which equals 16,777,214.